sondernars/neuroanalitica-agents/README.md

 **Orchestration layer:** n8n handles all state, chaining agent outputs as inputs to the next node.
 Claude has no memory between calls — the workflow carries the state.

-**Memory layer:** Google Sheets stores metrics, ideas bank, editorial plan, scripts, and hooks.
+**Memory layer:** Google Sheets stores metrics, ideas bank, editorial plan, scripts, hooks, repurposed assets, calendar, leads, scoring, CRM records, and weekly reports.
 Every agent reads from and writes to it.

 ---